 This game appeared first in a catalog of ads created by Parker Brothers, with the name of Revenge of the Jedi: Game I, but better known by the name Ewok Adventure.
 This game became famous because it has never been entirely general sale.
 This game finally is not marketed by Parker Brothers, because the feeling of control in the game is too difficult, even for the class of master players.
 For this reason, the game was never produced.
 Larry Gelberg game designers gave the only prototype of the game to his friend, who later sold for $ 1,680.

 Price Range: $ 12.000- $ 13,500

-One of the famous game among fans rabid Neo Geo is a specific version of Kizuna Encounter.
+One of the famous games among fans rabid Neo Geo is a specific version of Kizuna Encounter.
 Created in 1996, is a fighting game that is similar to the game Mortal Kombat or Street Fighter.
-The game is getting good reviews, but only produced in small quantities.
-For the European version produced only 15 copies and appreciating the highest.
+The game is getting good reviews but only produced in small quantities.
+For the European version produced only 15 copies and appreciated the highest.
 The Japanese version is the most popular version and is similar to the European version, differing only on the packaging is sold at a price of around $ 50.

 8. Ultimate 11 (Super Sidekicks 4) (NEO GEO)